Take That Fan Guide

 Where to Stay in Glasgow

-Glasgow offers a diverse range of accommodation to suit every budget and preference for concert-goers heading to see Take That at Hampden Park.
+Glasgow offers a diverse range of accommodation to suit every budget, making it easy to find the perfect base for your Take That concert experience.

 Hotel Options by Price Tier: